 8 to 11 years old:

-- Using a microwave to reheat food
+- Use a microwave oven to reheat food

 12 years and older: